-The bride and grooms' big day has all the trimmings of a real wedding - the frou-frou dress, a celebrant (who may or may not be an actor), the bridal parties, the father walking the bride down the aisle, the cringe-worthy best man speeches, the drunken tears... but are they legally binding?
+Each bride and groom's big day has all the trimmings of a real wedding - the frou-frou dress, a celebrant (who may or may not be an actor), the bridal parties, the father walking the bride down the aisle, the cringe-worthy best man speeches, the drunken tears - but are they legally binding?

-"They are not," a Nine spokesperson confirms to Now to Love.
+"They are not," a Nine spokesperson confirmed to Now to Love, when asked if the MAFS weddings were real.

 When the first season of Married At First Sight aired in 2015, the social experiment drew criticism for being "morally unsound" and an insult to the same-sex marriage campaign.